danielrammer/danielrammer.github.io/_projects/mayaPlayer.md

     description: "Deep Sync presentation in the Deep Space 8K."
 ---

-A music player and sampler running on a raspberry pi I built for my daughter and for fun.
+A music player and sampler running on a Raspberry Pi I built for my daughter and for fun.
 Features are:
 * MP3 player with 5 distinct playlists - based on VLC
 * Online radio player - based on VLC